Quantinuum/hugr/specification/hugr.md

 no `FuncDecl/AliasDecl` nodes.

-An **executable HUGR** or **executable module** is a loadable HUGR where the root Module node has a `FuncDefn` child with function name "main", that is the designated entry point.
+An **executable HUGR** or **executable module** is a loadable HUGR where the root Module node has a `FuncDefn` child node that is the designated entry point.
+This function must take no arguments as input and return no value.
 Modules that act as libraries need not be executable.

+In Hugr, an entrypoint is just a distinguished node.
+This node could be a `FuncDefn` and its children would define the body of the function.
+This `FuncDefn` node, together with its children define a region of the HUGR graph.
+When performing optimizations or rewrites on the HUGR it may be desirable in some cases to optimize certain regions and leave others unchanged.

 #### Dataflow